Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system.
 It is made of LibreOffice macros and SQL requests.
-You can customize this program if you know how to write macro.
+You can customize this program if you know how to write macros.

 CustomPOS GUI is highly efficient with only one page POS, there's no sub-page.
 Only one popup confirmation will show before invoice recording.